 Pre-requisites: Minimum grade of C- in ISE 2101 and ISE 4104.

 ISE 4107.
-Systems Engineering Fundamentals.
+Systems Lifecycle Engineering and Management.
 3 Credit Hours.

 Repeatability: This course may not be repeated for additional credits.